elastic/elasticsearch-js/docs/reference/timeout-best-practices.md

 Prior to 9.0, this client was configured by default to operate like many HTTP client libraries do, by using a relatively short (30 second) timeout on all requests sent to {{es}}, raising a `TimeoutError` when that time period elapsed without receiving a response.

-If you need to set timeouts on Elasticsearch requests, setting the `requestTimeout` value to a millisecond value will cause this client to operate as it did prior to 9.0.
+If you need to set timeouts on {{es}} requests, setting the `requestTimeout` value to a millisecond value will cause this client to operate as it did prior to 9.0.